IARHeritages/videotagging/README.md

 This will create a file with several videos.
 Be careful, as some searches could be very big.

-For using the script, you will need an API key from Google.
-Go to your Google API Console and create a key.
-Then, copy it, and paste it in the file settings.py, in the section GOOGLE_APIKEY.

-**NOTE**: There's a template of the settings file named settings.py.tmpl

 Then, you can use the command line tool to import a the JSON file with tasks for your project: